John-pels/John-pels/README.md

 # 💻 Ajeigbe John Oluwaseyi

-Heya, I'm Software Engineer based in Oyo State, Ibadan, Nigeria.
+Heya, I'm a Software Engineer based in Oyo State, Ibadan, Nigeria.
 I am passionate about building fast, intuitive and performance-driven applications.

 I love learning new skills and teaming with fellow developers to build amazing stuff.